samayass/mario1/levels/yoshi2.md

     let currentFrame4 = 0; // Variable to track the current frame index

     function updateFrame4() {
         // Increment the frame index
         currentFrame4 = (currentFrame4 + 1) % numFrames4;

         // Calculate the position of the current frame in the sprite sheet const xPos4 = currentFrame4 * spriteWidth4;

         // Display the frame by adjusting the background position const spriteElement4 = document.getElementById('yoshi4');
         spriteElement4.style.backgroundPosition = `-${xPos4}px -90px`;
     }

     // Call the updateFrame function repeatedly at a desired frame rate setInterval(updateFrame4, 300); // 100ms = 10 frames per second

+    const spriteWidth5 = 28; // Width of each frame in pixels
+    const spriteHeight5 = 35; // Height of each frame in pixels
+    const numFrames5 = 4; // Total number of frames in the sprite sheet

+    let currentFrame5 = 0; // Variable to track the current frame index

+    function updateFrame5() {
+        // Increment the frame index
+        currentFrame5 = (currentFrame5 + 1) % numFrames5;

+        // Calculate the position of the current frame in the sprite sheet const xPos5 = currentFrame5 * spriteWidth5 + 29;

+        // Display the frame by adjusting the background position const spriteElement5 = document.getElementById('yoshi5');
+        spriteElement5.style.backgroundPosition = `-${xPos5}px -120px`;
+    }

+    // Call the updateFrame function repeatedly at a desired frame rate setInterval(updateFrame5, 200); // 100ms = 10 frames per second

+    const spriteWidth6 = 25; // Width of each frame in pixels
+    const spriteHeight6 = 35; // Height of each frame in pixels
+    const numFrames6 = 10; // Total number of frames in the sprite sheet

+    let currentFrame6 = 0; // Variable to track the current frame index

+    function updateFrame6() {
+        // Increment the frame index
+        currentFrame6 = (currentFrame6 + 1) % numFrames6;

+        // Calculate the position of the current frame in the sprite sheet const xPos6 = currentFrame6 * spriteWidth6;

+        // Display the frame by adjusting the background position const spriteElement6 = document.getElementById('yoshi6');
+        spriteElement6.style.backgroundPosition = `-${xPos6}px -300px`;
+    }

+    // Call the updateFrame function repeatedly at a desired frame rate setInterval(updateFrame6, 100); // 100ms = 10 frames per second
 </script>